JNPyles/Neural-Networks-from-Scratch/README.md

 - For the second step, we divide each value by the sum of the values in the layer to get a probability, ranging from 0 to 1 for each value.
 - For the sum operation, we again specify axis=1 because we want to get the sum of the values of the neurons (columns/axis=1) for each row.

+## Loss Functions

+The loss function measures the model's error and is used to determine how to adjust the model's weights and biases to reduce the loss.

+### Categorial Cross-Entropy Loss